azagniotov/stubby4j/docs/REQUEST_PROXYING.md

 ---
 layout: default
-title: "stubby4j"
-tagline: "Request proxying HOWTO"
+title: "stubby4j - Request proxying HOWTO"
 description: "Configuring a proxy/intercept where requests are proxied to another (live) service, when such requests did not match any of the configured stubs"
 ---